OpenClovis/SAFplus-Availability-Scalability-Platform/examples/eval/basic/readme.txt

     <html>
       <h2> The "Basic" Example: Compiling and Running </h2>
       <p>
-        This example presumes that you have already installed SAFplus, built it from source.
+        This example presumes that you have already installed SAFplus, or built it from source.
       </p>
       <p>
-        First, Download and detar the example, or cd to [safplus dir]/examples/eval/basic if you are using SAFplus source from Github.
+        First, download and detar this example, or cd to [safplus dir]/examples/eval/basic if you are using SAFplus source from Github.
         Next build:
       </p>
       <pre>
-        make V=1
+        make
       </pre>
       <p>
         The program "basicApp" will be created.
 If you installed SAFplus it will be created in this directory, but if you are using SAFplus from source, it will be located in the SAFplus target directory ([safplus]/target/[architecture]/bin).
 This will be called the "bin" directory.